ttulka/blog-php/src/README.md

 ```

 ## Setup
-Do unnecessary changes in `.htaccess`
+Do necessary changes in `.htaccess`